backdrop-contrib/mandrill/README.txt

 default template, or you can clone the Template Map for each module/key pair and assign them individually.

-To send values from Drupal to Mandrill that will be used to substitute the template regions you should implement hook_mail_alter() and add your values in the 'mandrill_template_content' key in the $message array as an array with two
+To send values from Backdrop to Mandrill that will be used to substitute the template regions you should implement hook_mail_alter() and add your values in the 'mandrill_template_content' key in the $message array as an array with two
 keys: name and content.